University is pretty expensive these days.. if you are looking for erasmus countries with the cheapest tuition then we can help you decide.

 Average Cost of Rent: €180-500pm.
 A single room can be extremely cheap, even in Warsaw.

-Potential Monthly Spend: There’s a great blog post about this here.
-But expect to pay about €400 a month.
+Potential Monthly Spend: Expect to pay about €400 a month.

 Again, I’m cheating, Italy costs about €850-1,000 a year in fees but is still much cheaper than many other options, with bursaries available of course.